Dive Packages: Book Today!

 A diver cleans a coral nursery tree as part of marine conservation in Roatan.

-Coral coverage on the ocean floor is declining faster than coral colonies can recover from natural reproduction — and it’s happening here on the Mesoamerican Reef in Roatan.
-But growing coral in nurseries and outplanting them on to the reef is one way that we can aid in the resilience and recovery of the reef.
+Growing coral in nurseries and outplanting them onto the reef is one way that we can aid in the resilience and recovery of the reef.
 How so?
 Read more here.

 In 2021, Sun Divers adopted three dive sites in Roatan to which we committed our stewardship: Blue Channel, Shallow Aquario and Saaya’s.
 The adoption was the catalyst for the Roatan Marine Park to create a formal Adopt a Dive Site program to encourage local dive shops to support SCTLD mitigation efforts.
 In collaboration with the Roatan Marine Park and the Bay Islands Conservation Agency, we held bi-monthly eco-dives to monitor these sites for Stony Coral Tissue Loss Disease (learn more about SCTLD here) and treat affected corals.